nkumar0727/neovim-config/README.md

 ### TODOs

-1. Figure out how Lua LSP autocompletion works.
-Needs some fine tuning.
+0. Document steps needed and links for getting the Lua LSP working
-2. WhichKey up-and-down selection.
+1. WhichKey up-and-down selection.
 Find replacement for <C-D> and <C-U>.
 Try and stick to vim bindings.
-3. TODO comment highlighting and autopairing
+2. TODO comment highlighting and autopairing
     - Nvim-autopairs: https://github.com/windwp/nvim-autopairs
     - Comment.vim: https://github.com/numToStr/Comment.nvim
-4. More LSPs - python, java, javascript, typescript, html, css, kotlin
+3. More LSPs
+    - Python
+    - Java
+    - Kotlin
+    - Typescript
+    - Javascript
+    - HTML, CSS
+    - Markdown (?)
+4. Learn, tune, incorporate commands and keybindings so that everything makes sense
+    - Document them so that I can have a cheat-sheet
 5. Other useful plugins based on day-to-day workflow
+6. Start developing with Neovim!

 ### Plugins